SSI BENEFITS FOR LOW BIRTH WEIGHT INFANTS

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 If you win SSI benefits, then you also get Medicaid benefits.
 Also, we help our clients with their Medicare benefits.
 Our specialists, for instance, can help you apply for SSI benefits using the SSA’s website.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about forms, then we will answer them.
 You can also learn more about SSA’s appeal forms here.
-Call us for a free consultation about your SSI case.
+Call us for a free review of your SSI case.
 We can help you if you have a child with low birth weight or failure to thrive.